IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/notifications.md

 This chapter describes the the requirements of a Notifications API which a ONE Record server MUST implement (1) to receive information about new created or updated Logistics Objects, (2) or to receive status updates of action requests from other ONE Record nodes.

 For the former, the initialization of this data exchange channel is described in the [Subscription](subscriptions.md) chapter.
-The latter is set up when [notifyRequestStatusChange](https://onerecord.iata.org/ns/api#notifyRequestStatusChange) is set to `true` in the request for a Change, AccessDelegation , or Subscription.
+The latter is set up when [notifyRequestStatusChange](https://onerecord.iata.org/ns/api#notifyRequestStatusChange) is set to `true` in the request for a Change, AccessDelegation , Verification or Subscription.

 **Guidelines for Notifications in ONE Record:**